makersacademy/galactical-relations-koans/README.md

 ### Instructions
 1. Clone the repository.
 2. Create the database: `rake db:create`
+3. Run migrations with `bin/rake db:migrate RAILS_ENV=test`
-3. Run `rake galaxy` to work progressively through the problems.
+4. Run `rake galaxy` to work progressively through the problems.
 Alternatively, run a single stage with `rake galaxy:stage`, e.g `rake galaxy:beta`.

 ### Stages
 In the domain we have: planets, moons, a sun, and asteroids.